 I talked about each of the words and asked my kids if they knew what they meant.
 They quietly listened and thought about it.
 Then we calmly talked through the situation and resolved the argument quickly with very few tears.

-The passage came to mind because it’s one of the Bible verses for kids that the kids and I memorized last month, so it was very familiar to us.
+The passage came to mind because it’s one of the Bible verses for kids that we memorized last month, so it was very familiar to us.

-This was just an opportunity to show them how to put what they had learned into practice.
+It’s important to not only teach our kids how to memorize Scripture but also, to show them how to put these Bible verses for kids to use.
+This moment with my kids was just an opportunity to show them how to put what they had learned into practice.

-That’s one of the reasons I think there’s so much value in practicing Bible memory verses with your kids.
+That’s one of the reasons I think there’s so much value in practicing Bible memory verses for kids.

 When they’ve already stored biblical truths in their memories, it makes your job easier as a parent when you’re teaching them how to live.